tibbben/geospatial-visualization/course_description.md

 ### Class Project:

 As a class project, each student will create at least one map layout and present it through a medium of their choice (print, projected, online, or another).
+The map layout will be supported by a constructed GIS including the GIS project file and all data files named and organized in a project folder.
 All projects must be discussed and approved with one of the instructors prior to presentation.
 There will be three stages of presentation for this project, an initial sketch due in the fifth week, then a review presentation given during the last two of the course, and a polished presentation given during the final exam period.
 All students enrolled in the full three credit course must choose a class project that is within the context of urban sustainability and/or resilience.
 NOTE: screenshots of maps and/or map images from other publications are not acceptable in any stage of these presentations; the maps presented must be your own work and must be exported from the GIS software of choice for use in the presentations.

 [//]: # (upload project folder to box)